 California offers a variety of legal gambling options and has some of the most complex gambling laws in the United States.
-The vast majority of CA gambling is land-based – tribal casinos and card rooms operate a range of games, while social and sweepstakes casinos offer online games.
-In addition, pari-mutuel horse racing betting, lottery, and charitable gaming are available for players and bettors.
+The vast majority of CA gambling is land-based – tribal casinos and card rooms operate a range of games, while sweepstakes games are still available to play at Stake.us, as well as free online slots at Gambino Slots.
+In addition, pari-mutuel horse racing betting, lottery, and charitable gaming are available for players.

 California remains one of the strictest states in the US regarding gambling.
 Despite several high-profile attempts to legalize sports betting in the Golden State, online casino games, sports betting, and poker are illegal.
 Tribal casinos and poker rooms are legal, however, and have been the most vocal opponents of any effort to legalize gambling in CA.